 Typical dosages

 Typically, your doctor will start you on a low dosage of Tecfidera.
-Then they’ll adjust it over time to reach the amount that’s recommended for treatment.
+Then they’ll adjust it over time to reach the recommended amount for treatment.

 The following information describes dosages that are commonly prescribed or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosing schedule to fit your needs.

-The recommended starting dose for MS treatment is 120 mg twice per day.
-Then your doctor will have you take a double dose, which is 240 mg twice per day starting on day 8.
+The recommended starting dose of Tecfidera to treat MS or CIS is 120 mg twice per day.
+Then your doctor will have you take a dose of 240 mg twice per day, starting on day 8.
 You will continue to take 240 mg twice per day as the maintenance dosage.

 Long-term treatment